 Swinging off this post at Unlearning Economics, I was motivated to write a long comment that really ought to be blogged.

 The industrial economics of extreme wealth is an interesting subject.
-It’s often been observed that a lot of the spending of the rich goes into positional goods.
+It’s often been observed that a lot of the spending of the rich goes into positional goods and investment assets like pink diamonds from Australia.
 A positional good is, in a sense, in fixed supply, or rather, position itself is in fixed supply.
 If more of a positional good is produced, its positional value decreases.
 More spending on them can only inflate their prices.